Lost Wax TechniqueTradition, technique, and dedication in every step of the process.

 The original model (master)

 The process begins with an original model.
-This original forms the absolute foundation of the entire casting process and must therefore be conceptually and technically "complete": form, proportions, texture, and detail are transferred one-to-one into the bronze.
-Ideally, the original is supplied at the actual size of the final sculpture.
+This original forms the absolute basis of the entire casting process and must therefore be substantively and technically "complete": form, proportions, texture, and detail are transferred one-to-one into the bronze.
+Ideally, the original is supplied at the true size of the final sculpture.
 If a reduction or enlargement is necessary, this is done beforehand using digital or mechanical techniques.

 The original model can be made from various materials, such as clay, plaster, wax, a 3D print, "objet trouvé", ...
 In principle, everything visible on the original will also remain visible in the bronze.